Vacuum tube: Description

 Except for diodes, additional electrodes are positioned between the cathode and the plate (anode).
-These electrodes are referred to as grids as they are not solid electrodes but sparse elements through which electrons can pass on their way to the plate.
+These electrodes are not solid sheets but sparse elements through which electrons can pass, referred to as grids, influencing but not obstructing the flow of electrons to the anode.
 The vacuum tube is then known as a triode, tetrode, pentode, etc., depending on the number of grids.
 A triode has three electrodes: the anode, cathode, and one grid, and so on.
 The first grid, known as the control grid, (and sometimes other grids) transforms the diode into a voltage-controlled device: the voltage applied to the control grid affects the current between the cathode and the plate.
 When held negative with respect to the cathode, the control grid creates an electric field that repels electrons emitted by the cathode, thus reducing or even stopping the current between cathode and anode.
 As long as the control grid is negative relative to the cathode, essentially no current flows into it, yet a change of several volts on the control grid is sufficient to make a large difference in the plate current, possibly changing the output by hundreds of volts (depending on the circuit).
-The solid-state device which operates most like the pentode tube is the junction field-effect transistor (JFET), although vacuum tubes typically operate at over a hundred volts, unlike most semiconductors in most applications.
+The solid-state device which operates most like the pentode tube, although usually using much lower voltages, is the junction field-effect transistor (JFET).

 History and development

 The 19th century saw increasing research with evacuated tubes, such as the Geissler and Crookes tubes.
 The many scientists and inventors who experimented with such tubes include Thomas Edison, Eugen Goldstein, Nikola Tesla, and Johann Wilhelm Hittorf.
 With the exception of early light bulbs, such tubes were only used in scientific research or as novelties.
 The groundwork laid by these scientists and inventors, however, was critical to the development of subsequent vacuum tube technology.

-Although thermionic emission was originally reported in 1873 by Frederick Guthrie, it was Thomas Edison's apparently independent discovery of the phenomenon in 1883 that became well known.
+Although thermionic emission was originally reported in 1873 by Frederick Guthrie, it was Thomas Edison's apparently independent discovery of the phenomenon in 1883, referred to as the Edison effect, that became well known.
 Although Edison was aware of the unidirectional property of current flow between the filament and the anode, his interest (and patent) concentrated on the sensitivity of the anode current to the current through the filament (and thus filament temperature).
 It was years later that John Ambrose Fleming applied the rectifying property of the Edison effect to detection of radio signals, as an improvement over the magnetic detector.

 Amplification by vacuum tube became practical only with Lee de Forest's 1907 invention of the three-terminal "audion" tube, a crude form of what was to become the triode.
 Being essentially the first electronic amplifier, such tubes were instrumental in long-distance telephony (such as the first coast-to-coast telephone line in the US) and public address systems, and introduced a far superior and versatile technology for use in radio transmitters and receivers.
-The electronics revolution of the 20th century arguably began with the invention of the triode vacuum tube.